 4. What about a photo-journalism book?
 Using photos to tell your story is a quick and easy way to get the job done without hiring a writer, and many online companies offer easy-to-make photo albums.

 5. What makes good writing?
 First, you must know what you like in writing.
 Read samples of the writer’s work and see if you enjoy it.
-Secondly, if you want a book filled with quotes–the typed-up version of exactly what people said–then you don’t need to worry much about the writer’s style.
+Secondly, if you want a book filled with quotes–the typed-up version of what was said in interviews –then you don’t need to worry much about the writer’s style.
 But if you want a real story that follows the true themes of a person’s life and fully reveals all the excitement and challenge and wondrous workings of a life, then you need a writer who can conduct efficient interviews, thorough research and whose writing makes you feel something.
-This will produce a book that will be treasured for a very long time.
+This will produce an Heirloom Biography that will be treasured for a very long time.

 6. Can interviews be done on the telephone?
 Sure.
 Every professional writer has created interesting stories based on a few telephone interviews.
 It works fine for shorter projects.
 It is not the best method if the goal is to create a detailed story that reveals a person’s deepest thoughts and reflections about his or her life.